serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 4. Year of landing/ discovery
 5. Mass of meteorite

-The questions addressed by each visualisation are outlined in the design rationales, linked in the *Visualisations* section below.
+The specific questions addressed by each visualisation are outlined in the design rationales, linked in the *Visualisations* section below.

 ## Design Approach
 data filters, interactivity, control boxes, general visual appearance of the dashboard